usnistgov/SDNist/README.md

 > Task C., Bhagat K., and Howarth G.S.
 (2023), SDNist v2: Deidentified Data Report Tool,
 > National Institute of Standards and Technology,
 > https://doi.org/10.18434/mds2-2943
-(NOTE: DOI is not yet active, but should be by 1 MAR 2023).
+(NOTE: DOI is not yet active, but should be by 1 APR 2023).

 Setting Up the SDNIST Report Tool
 ------------------------